krahets/hello-algo/docs-en/chapter_stack_and_queue/deque.md

 ### Implementation Based on Doubly Linked List

-Recall from the previous section that we used a regular singly linked list to implement a queue, as it conveniently allows for deleting from the head (corresponding to dequeue operation) and adding new elements after the tail (corresponding to enqueue operation).
+Recall from the previous section that we used a regular singly linked list to implement a queue, as it conveniently allows for deleting from the head (corresponding to the dequeue operation) and adding new elements after the tail (corresponding to the enqueue operation).

 For a double-ended queue, both the head and the tail can perform enqueue and dequeue operations.
 In other words, a double-ended queue needs to implement operations in the opposite direction as well.
 For this, we use a "doubly linked list" as the underlying data structure of the double-ended queue.